KNRG

-KNRG is a terrestrial American radio station airing an Americana format licensed to New Ulm, Texas, and broadcasting on 92.3 MHz FM.
+KNRG is a radio station airing an Americana format licensed to New Ulm, Texas, broadcasting on 92.3 FM.
 The station is owned by Roy E. Henderson.

 History

 KNRG was issued its initial License to Cover on November 4, 1999.
 The facility's transmission tower is located near Farm to Market Road 2981 and Laird Rd., northeast of La Grange, Texas.